argopecten/commerce_civicrm/doc/extensions/rules.md

-# Commerce CiviCRM - Rules Actions Documentation
+# Commerce CiviCRM - Rules Actions Documentation (Optional)

 ## Overview

+**Note: Rules integration is optional.** The Commerce CiviCRM module works fully without the Rules module using direct Commerce integration.
+This documentation is for users who want to add the Rules module for advanced workflow automation.

-The Commerce CiviCRM module provides comprehensive Rules integration with four dedicated Rules actions for CiviCRM operations.
+The Commerce CiviCRM module provides optional Rules integration with four dedicated Rules actions for CiviCRM operations.
 These actions enable advanced workflow automation beyond the standard product-based integration.

 ## Available Rules Actions